awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 1. DATA\_TRANSFER\_COMPLETED – REDSHIFT\-EVENT\-3537 sent when data transfer complete\.

+**Note**
+RA3 clusters only emit RESTORE\_STARTED and RESTORE\_SUCCEEDED events\.
+There is no explicit data transfer to be done after a RESTORE succeeds because RA3 node types store data in Amazon Redshift managed storage\.
+With RA3 nodes, data is continuously transferred between RA3 nodes and Amazon Redshift managed storage as part of normal query processing\.
+RA3 nodes cache hot data locally and keep less frequently queried blocks in Amazon Redshift managed storage automatically\.

 You can monitor the progress of a restore by either calling the [DescribeClusters](https://docs.aws.amazon.com/redshift/latest/APIReference/API_DescribeClusters.html) API operation, or viewing the cluster details in the AWS Management Console\.
 For an in\-progress restore, these display information such as the size of the snapshot data, the transfer rate, the elapsed time, and the estimated time remaining\.
 For a description of these metrics, see [RestoreStatus](https://docs.aws.amazon.com/redshift/latest/APIReference/API_RestoreStatus.html)\.

 You can't use a snapshot to revert an active cluster to a previous state\.